Frederick Benteen: Little Bighorn

-As night fell, the attack slackened off, while the large Lakota village was alive with celebration.
-About 2:30 a.m., two rifle shots signaled a resumption of the attack.
+About 2:30a.m., two rifle shots signalled a resumption of the attack.
 Whatever his reluctance earlier, Benteen took charge of the force, leading at least one, perhaps three, charges which drove the Indians back just as it seemed the soldiers would be overrun.
 Cool and calm (at one point he lay down for a nap), Benteen walked among his troops encouraging them.
 When his men urged him to get down, he replied that he was protected by some charm his wife had sewn in his uniform.
 He was wounded in the thumb, and the heel was shot off one of his boots.

 Attacks on the soldiers dwindled by the afternoon of June 26.
-By 4:00 p.m., gunfire had stopped altogether.
-By 5:00 p.m., thick smoke obscured the village.
+By 4:00p.m., gunfire had stopped altogether.
+By 5:00p.m., thick smoke obscured the village.
 The smoke cleared by sunset, revealing the entire village moving away "two to three and a half miles long and from half a mile to a mile wide ... as if someone was moving a heavy carpet over the ground." moving south.
 Overnight, Army stragglers from Reno's battalion, given up for dead, wandered in.
 Finally, during the morning of June 27, the survivors could see a cloud of dust downriver.
 It turned out to be Generals Alfred Terry and John Gibbon.
 The standoff was over.

 When General Terry and his staff reached him, Benteen asked if he knew "where Custer had gone."
 Terry answered, "To the best of my knowledge and belief, he lies on this ridge about four miles below here with all his command killed."
 Benteen could not believe it.
 Later they rode to the battlefield, where Benteen identified Custer's body.
 "By God, he said, "that is him."

 In the aftermath of the battle, Benteen's decision to remain with Reno, rather than continuing on at once to seek Custer, was much criticized.
 One veteran of the battle said decades later:

 Reno proved incompetent and Benteen showed his indifference—I will not use the uglier words that have often been in my mind.
 Both failed Custer and he had to fight it out alone.